Convergence rate to the Tracy-Widom laws for the largest eigenvalue of Wigner matrices: Proof of Theorem

 Combining with the moment condition (\ref{moment_condition}) and H\"{o}lder's inequality, the second term on the right side of (\ref{R_5}) can also be bounded by $O_{\prec}(N^{-5/2})$.
 Thus the truncation error $R_5$ in the cumulant expansions satisfies $|R_5|=O_{\prec}(N^{-1/2})$.
 Throughout the paper, we will use similar arguments as above to estimate the error terms stemming from cutting cumulant expansions at some fixed order without specifically mentioning it.

-Concerning the terms involving the diagonal entries $h_{aa}$, we apply the cumulant expansion for real-valued random variables in Lemma \ref{cumulant} and stop at $l=2$.
-The leading term is given by $E_2$ in (\ref{E_1}) and the truncation error is similarly bounded by $O_{\prec}(N^{-1/2})$.
+Concerning the terms involving the diagonal entries $h_{aa}$ in (\ref{theta1}), we apply the cumulant expansion for real-valued random variables in Lemma \ref{cumulant} and stop at the second order $l=2$.
+The resulting second order term in combination with the second sum in (\ref{theta1}) with $a \equiv b$ is given by $E_2$ in (\ref{E_1}) and the truncation error is similarly bounded by $O_{\prec}(N^{-1/2})$.
 We have hence finished the proof of Lemma~\ref{lemma_first}. \end{proof}

 Having established Lemma~\ref{lemma_first}, we next estimate the expectation of the drift term $\E[\Theta]$ in~\eqref{derivative_gene} in the next proposition, whose proof is postponed to Section~\ref{sec:fourth}. \begin{proposition} The drift term $\E[\Theta]$ in (\ref{derivative_gene}) has the following bound: